 When myself and my boyfriend, Wayne, moved into our three-bedroom Surrey home 10 years ago, it was in pretty bad shape.
-It hadn’t been updated since the 1930s and had a hole in the roof, dated décor, and a strange rockery at the front with uneven paving and lots of weeds.
+It hadn’t been updated since the 1930s and had a hole in the roof and dated décor.
+Oh, and a strange rockery at the front with uneven paving and lots of weeds.
 Despite that, we fell in love with it and gradually set about updating it, both inside and out.

-The house was the perfect size for us too, and although the Chalet-style design of the house lent itself well to a big extension, we had already spent our budget on buying the house and some of the more pressing projects (such as installing heating and updating the electrics), so a side extension is something that’s always been on hold.
+The house was the perfect size for us too.
+Although the Chalet-style design of the house lent itself well to a big extension, we had already spent our budget on buying the house.
+And also on some of the more pressing projects (such as installing heating and updating the electrics).
+So a side extension is something that’s always been on hold.

 Skip forward to last year and things had changed quite a bit.
-Both of us now work from home – I’m an interiors writer and stylist – and we’ve had to adjust the space we have to work for us.
-Wayne built a cabin in the garden, which he uses as an office, and I took over the small third bedroom, again as an office.
+Both of us now work from home – I’m an interiors writer and stylist.
+So we’ve had to adjust the space we have to work for us.
+Wayne built a cabin in the garden, which he uses as an office.
+So I took over the small third bedroom, again as an office.

 But, what I didn’t take into account, was that working for myself as an interior stylist means that I have to hold onto certain props.
 Cushions, vases, bits and bobs – the items I use time and again on shoots – and they all need storing somewhere.

-So, after continued grumblings from me about ‘no space to work’ and ‘office looks like a tip’, Wayne took it upon himself to build us a side extension, that we would use not only as a dedicated storage space, but also as a utility room.
+So, after continued grumblings from me about ‘no space to work’ and ‘office looks like a tip’, Wayne took it upon himself to build us a side extension.
+We would use this not only as a dedicated storage space, but also as a utility room.
 Somewhere to house my props, the washing machine, tumble dryer and cleaning materials.
 I couldn’t have been happier.

-We may not have the budget for the whole upstairs/downstairs renovation, but a single-storey side extension on the side of the house meant a lesser budget was needed, and as it was going to be made from timber we wouldn’t have to apply for planning permission, either.
-Wayne’s pretty handy and has done most of the work himself on our house, so he decided that he would do the side extension to save on cost.
+We may not have the budget for the whole upstairs/downstairs renovation, but a single-storey side extension on the side of the house meant a lesser budget was needed.
+Also, as it was going to be made from timber, we wouldn’t have to apply for planning permission either.
+Wayne’s pretty handy and has done most of the work himself on our house.
+So he decided that he would do the side extension to save on cost.

-The space in question ran along the left side of our house, from the front to the back, separated by a large wooden gate.
+The side extension space in question ran along the left side of our house, from the front to the back.
+It was separated by a large wooden gate.
 It was pretty much dead space and always felt like a bit of a neglected area.
-We didn’t use it for anything and it seemed to accumulate any boxes that needed throwing out, along with the barbecue (under its protective cover) in winter time.
-To turn it into another room that we could utilise every day seemed the perfect solution.
+We didn’t use it for anything and it seemed to accumulate any boxes that needed throwing out.
+Along with the barbecue (under its protective cover) in winter time.
+To turn it into a side extension that we could utilise every day seemed the perfect solution.

-We worked out that building the extension in this space would give us a 6 x 2 m internal area for storage, and then a 3-metre porch area at the front.
-I’m not going to lie – the thought of having a porch was, in itself, a blessing, as there has been many a day I’ve stood outside fumbling for keys while it rains and wishing I had one to keep me dry.
+We worked out that building the side extension in this space would give us a 6 x 2 m internal area for storage.
+We’d also have a 3-metre porch area at the front.
+I’m not going to lie – the thought of having a porch was, in itself, a blessing.
+There’s been many a day I’ve stood outside fumbling for keys while it rains and wishing I had one to keep me dry.

-If you’re planning a renovation or have completed one, I think you’ll agree that a project like this is NOTHING without a bit of research, so it was on to Pinterest and Instagram (follow me on mine here), to see what we could do with the space.
-I realised quite early on, that with a long, narrow space, and so many different props to house, that to make it look in any way neat and tidy, we were going to have to hide everything away behind closed doors.
-And thinking about how we were going to use the space, I knew that I’d most likely be coming in and out of the room with my hands full, whether it was with boxes of props or a basket of laundry – so having sliding doors for the storage was probably the easiest route to go.
+If you’re planning a renovation or have completed one, I think you’ll agree that a project like this is NOTHING without a bit of research.
+So it was onto Pinterest and Instagram (follow me on mine here) to see what we could do with the space.
+I had a realisation quite early on, prompted by a long, narrow space, and so many different props to house.
+To make it look in any way neat and tidy, we were going to have to hide everything away behind closed doors.
+And thinking about how we were going to use the space, I knew that I’d most likely be coming in and out of the room with my hands full.
+Whether it was with boxes of props or a basket of laundry – so having sliding doors for the storage was probably the easiest route to go.

-We looked at our budget and knew that the £3,000 we had set aside for it wasn’t going to go far unless we were clever about how we used it.
+We looked at our budget and knew the £3,000 we had set aside for it wasn’t going to go far unless we were clever about how we used it.
 Wayne went to work researching materials, and I was in charge of planning how I wanted the space to look.
-I love Scandi-style interiors with a bit of industrial thrown in, and after seeing a few images of floor-to-ceiling plywood storage I decided that was what I wanted.
+I love Scandi-style interiors with a bit of industrial thrown in.
+After seeing a few images of floor-to-ceiling plywood storage I decided that was what I wanted.